hdclark/DICOMautomaton/documentation/reference_guide.md

 - Image order within a group is retained (i.e., stable grouping), but groups are appended to the back of the Image_Array list according to the default sort for the group's key-value value.

 - Images that do not contain the specified metadata will be grouped into a special N/A group at the end.
+Use strict mode to abort grouping if any image is missing any tag.

 ### Parameters

 - ImageSelection
 - KeysCommon
+- Strict
 - AutoSelectKeysCommon
 - Enforce